swatiJagdale/starterKitDocumentation/documentation/Overview.md

 Mobile starter Kit
 ================================

+Mobile starter kit is cretaed for the generic html components and plugins which can be reused across the applications

 Mobile starter kit is made for cross platform mobile applications.

 Any application that is to be developed under Mobility project can use this starter kit